30 favorite October Prime Day deals from the Testing Lab

 Prime Big Deal Days 2023 is here, and we’re helping consumers find the best deals available.
 At the top of our list are popular products that we put to the test.
 From smart speakers to robot vacuums, we’ve done the work so you know exactly what to expect when you pick items the BestReviews team has analyzed.

-Some favorites from the BestReviews Testing Lab are already on sale, while others are worth keeping an eye on in case their prices are slashed later in the sale.
-These include trending items by top brands that aren’t often discounted but are likely to sell out quickly when the prices drop during the epic sales event.
+Some favorites from the BestReviews Testing Lab are already on sale, while others are worth keeping an eye on in case their prices are slashed when the sale officially begins.
+These include trending items by top brands that aren’t often on sale but are likely to sell out quickly during the sale this week.

 Shop this article: Bose Headphones 700 Wireless Headphones, Shark Pet Plus Cordless Stick Vacuum and Waterpik Aquarius Water Flosser.